Reduce risk with a feature flag service and Keptn

 Automatically turn of flaky features

-Let’s imagine that you turn on a new feature by flipping the switch on the feature toggle protecting it from your users in production.
+Let’s imagine that you turn on a new feature by flipping the switch on the feature flag protecting it from your users in production.
 Some of your key metrics start falling.
 It could be that your application starts responding slow, due to a flaky API integration.
 Or worse, that some of your key business metrics are dropping significantly, and affecting your revenue.
 What if you forget to check the logs?
 Or that you are busy doing other things?
-Why should the computers not be able to detect the problem and revert the feature toggle change automatically?
+Why should the computers not be able to detect the problem and revert the feature flag change automatically?

 Luckily, this is where the automation in Keptn saves us.
 Keptn is integrated with monitoring solutions to receive alerts or problems tickets and to automatically start counter actions based on the detected issues.
-With its built-in integration to Unleash feature toggle service, Keptn can control the state of feature toggles and change their state.
-Keptn will do so if one of those toggles is responsible for a bad user experience for the end-user.
-Keptn will contact the Unleash API to disable the problematic feature toggle and fix the problem automatically for us.
+With its built-in integration to Unleash feature flag service, Keptn can control the state of feature flags and change their state.
+Keptn will do so if one of those flags is responsible for a bad user experience for the end-user.
+Keptn will contact the Unleash API to disable the problematic feature flag and fix the problem automatically for us.
 Having Unleash + Keptn in place gives you risk-free toggling of feature flags thanks to its self-healing capabilities.
 This reduces mean-time-to-remediation (MTTR) to just a couple of minutes by automatically turning off the problematic feature flag.
 Moreover, having this automation also reduces context switches for developers since they don’t need to remediate issues.
 Instead, they can be informed at a later point in time and can focus on their tasks at hand since the issue has already been mitigated.

 Self-healing in action